RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 ## Disclaimer

-This project was created in an isolated lab environment for educational and portfolio purposes.
+This project was created in an isolated lab environment for educational purposes.
 The configurations were implemented to practice Windows Server administration, Active Directory management, access control, Group Policy, and security monitoring concepts.

 ---